akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240214000000/index.md

 Categories: cs-CL, cs-HC, cs.CL
 Keyword Score: 100
 Keywords: Simulation, Simulator, GPT, GPT-3, GPT-3.5, GPT-4, LLaMA, PaLM, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.08113v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.08113v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.08113v1.pdf" filename="2402.08113v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.08113v2.pdf" filename="2402.08113v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 The integration of <b>large</b> <b>language</b> <b>models</b> <b>(LLMs)</b> into the medical field has gained significant attention due to their promising accuracy in simulated clinical decision-making settings.
 However, clinical decision-making is more complex than <b>simulations</b> because physicians' decisions are shaped by many factors, including the presence of cognitive bias.
 However, the degree to which <b>LLMs</b> are susceptible to the same cognitive biases that affect human clinicians remains unexplored.
-Our hypothesis posits that when <b>LLMs</b> are confronted with clinical questions containing cognitive biases, they will yield significantly less accurate responses compared to the same questions presented without such biases.In this study, we developed BiasMedQA, a novel benchmark for evaluating cognitive biases in <b>LLMs</b> applied to medical tasks.
+Our hypothesis posits that when <b>LLMs</b> are confronted with clinical questions containing cognitive biases, they will yield significantly less accurate responses compared to the same questions presented without such biases.
+In this study, we developed BiasMedQA, a novel benchmark for evaluating cognitive biases in <b>LLMs</b> applied to medical tasks.
 Using BiasMedQA we evaluated six <b>LLMs,</b> namely <b>GPT-4,</b> Mixtral-8x70B, <b>GPT-3.5,</b> <b>PaLM-2,</b> <b>Llama</b> 2 70B-chat, and the medically specialized PMC <b>Llama</b> 13B.
 We tested these models on 1,273 questions from the US Medical Licensing Exam (USMLE) Steps 1, 2, and 3, modified to replicate common clinically-relevant cognitive biases.
 Our analysis revealed varying effects for biases on these <b>LLMs,</b> with <b>GPT-4</b> standing out for its resilience to bias, in contrast to <b>Llama</b> 2 70B-chat and PMC <b>Llama</b> 13B, which were disproportionately affected by cognitive bias.
 Our findings highlight the critical need for bias mitigation in the development of medical <b>LLMs,</b> pointing towards safer and more reliable applications in healthcare.

 {{</citation>}}

-### (2/210) Large Language Models 'Ad Referendum': How Good Are They at Machine Translation in the Legal Domain?
+### (2/212) Large Language Models 'Ad Referendum': How Good Are They at Machine Translation in the Legal Domain?
 (Vicent Briva-Iglesias et al., 2024)

 {{<citation>}}